 FR4 will dull anything.
 Things that are sometimes suggested, but make no sense: scissors (will quickly dull); chisel (!?); use a glass scraping tool and then snap the board.

 Whatever you do, when you cut, be careful not to scratch the board surface: the protective film does not provide mechanical protection but only protects from the light reaching the photo-sensitive coating.

-I tend to be overly careful so I minimize handing of each board by keeping them in their packaging envelope until needed, dimming the lights when they are out (even while the protective film is on) and, as you will see on some images later, using gloves when handling boards after they are developed.
+I tend to be overly careful so I minimize handing of each board by keeping them in their packaging envelope until needed, dimming the lights when they are out (even while the protective film is on), and, as you will see in some images later, using gloves when handling boards after they are developed.
 That way, I really never had to clean them from fingerprints and oils!

-Tools: Dremel tool with cutoff wheels, sand paper.
+Tools: Dremel tool with cutoff wheels, sandpaper.
 Optionally other FR-4 cutting tools (?).